 These provisions are at Division 4, which is sections 65 to 68.
 Following the service of the brief and no later than six months after the first return date for a court attendance notice ("CAN") [s.67(1), (2)], a "charge certificate", which sets out the offences that are to be proceeded with "in a way that is sufficient under this Act for the purposes of an indictment or an averment in an indictment" and any back-up or related charges [s.66(c)], is filed and served on the accused.
-The Regulations prescribe the form of the charge certificate,18 which is Form 1A of the Regulations.
+Failure by the prosecutor to comply may result in the discharge of the accused